On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra

 and the estimate on $\mathrm{III}$ now proceeds as in \cite{MR342245}.

-We have thus arrived at (4.10), where one can use a standard, unweighted, Korn's inequality to replace the gradient by a symmetric gradient.
-We can keep replacing gradients by $\vare$ to arrive at the conclusion of Theorem 9.
+We have thus arrived at \cite[(4.10)]{MR342245}, where one can \AJS{Korn's inequality \eqref{eq:WeightedKorn} with $q=2$ and $\omega \equiv 1$}, to replace the gradient by a symmetric gradient.
+We can keep replacing gradients by $\vare$ to arrive at the conclusion of \cite[Theorem 9]{MR342245}.